 The cf will be flat 75% of the time if the first crack starts.
-If it is greater than 80%, the development will not be enough.
+The development will not be enough if it is greater than 80%.

 Most roasters appear to vary development time independently from the rest of the roasting process.
 However, this method frequently results in burnt tastes or underdevelopment.
 Rather than focusing on development time, I advocate that roasters adjust the last phase of the roasting curve to make it proportional to the total roasting time.
 I’m hoping that roasters will find this incentive ratio beneficial and that the phrase “development time” will be replaced by “dev time ratio” or something like that.